 [PH: Within reasonable circumstances,] Each Party [KR/US: shall] [ID/MY/TH: should] [AU: shall endeavour to] provide the opportunity for any interested person to submit for consideration to a <regulatory authority> of the Party written suggestions for the issuance, modification, or repeal of a regulation.
 The basis for those suggestions may include, [PH: but not limited to] for example, that in the view of the interested person, the regulation has become ineffective at protecting health, safety, welfare or the environment, has become more burdensome than necessary to achieve its objective (for example with respect to its impact on international trade and investment), fails to take into account changed circumstances (such as fundamental changes in technology, or relevant scientific and technical developments, [US propose; KR oppose: or relevant international standards]), or relies on incorrect or outdated information.]

-[US propose; SG oppose:
+[KR/US propose; ID/SG oppose:

 Article X.15: Information About Regulatory Processes and Authorities

 1. Each Party shall [MY/TH: endeavor to] publish online a description of the processes and mechanisms [MY considering: employed by [US: each of] its regulatory authorities] to prepare, evaluate, or review regulations.
 [AU: Such descriptions should, ideally,] [US: The description shall] identify the applicable guidelines, rules, or procedures, including those regarding opportunities for the public to provide input.